Vinaykumarmahato/SQL-50-Interview-Question-On-leetCode/README.md

-# LeetCode SQL Practice :floppy_disk:
+# LeetCode SQL Practice :floppy_disk:   [leetCode Problem](https://leetcode.com/studyplan/top-sql-50/)

 📚 This repository contains solutions to SQL problems on LeetCode.
 These problems cover a range of SQL concepts and are a great way to practice your SQL skills.
 Whether you are preparing for a SQL interview or just want to improve your SQL abilities, this collection of problems is a valuable resource. 💻